 When you want to indicate the result of an action or situation, you can use a result clause.
 Result Clauses are introduced by conjunctions such as:

-So + adjective/adverb + that
+1- So + adjective + that

-- Their dog was so fierce that no one dared to come near to it. - I was so excited that I couldn't sleep last night. - The snow fell so fast that their footsteps were soon covered up. - His speech went on so long that people began to fall asleep.
+- Their dog was so fierce that no one dared to come near to it. - I was so excited that I couldn't sleep last night.